-8. Where appropriate, obtain and review laboratory credentials and protocols and other similar documents for possible use in cross-examining expert witnesses;
+8. Where appropriate, obtain and review laboratory credentials and protocols and for possible use in cross-examining experts;

 9. Where appropriate, review relevant statutes and local police regulations for possible use in cross-examining police witnesses;

 10. Have prepared a transcript of all audio or video tape-recorded statements made by witnesses;